 - 2.1 The Trustees' policy is to set the overall investment target and then monitor the performance of their managers against that target.
-In doing so, the Trustees consider the advice of their professional advisers, who they consider to be suitably qualified and experienced for this role. - 2.2 The day-to-day management of the Scheme's assets is delegated to one or more fund managers.
+In doing so, the Trustees consider the advice of their professional advisers, who they consider to be suitably qualified and experienced for this role. - 2.3 The day-to-day management of the Scheme's assets is delegated to one or more fund managers.
 The Scheme's fund managers are detailed in the Appendix to this Statement.
-The fund managers are authorised and regulated by the Financial Conduct Authority, and are responsible for stock selection and the exercise of voting rights. - 2.3 The Trustees review the appropriateness of the Scheme's investment strategy on an ongoing basis.
-This review includes consideration of the continued competence of the fund managers with respect to performance within any guidelines set.
-The Trustees will also consult the employer before amending the investment strategy.
+The fund managers are authorised and regulated by the Financial Conduct Authority.
+They are responsible for investment selection and the exercise of voting rights when required. - 2.4 The Trustees review the appropriateness of the Scheme's investment strategy on an ongoing basis.
+This review includes consideration of the continued competence of the fund managers with respect to achievement of the objectives within any guidelines set.
+The Trustees will also consult on the employer before amending the investment strategy.